 Any claims amended or added after the grant of the request for participation in the PCT-PPH pilot program need not to sufficiently correspond to the claims indicated as patentable/allowable in the latest international work product.

-- (4) The JPO has not begun examination of the application at the time of request under PCT-PPH. - (5) A "Request for Substantive Examination" must have been filed at the JPO either at the time of the PCT-PPH request or previously.
+(4) The INPI has not begun examination of the application at the time of request under PCT-PPH.

 2. Documents to be submitted